Pantyhose Fetish

 A garment of the twentieth century

 The decisive innovation was combining briefs and stockings into a single garment.
-Allen Gant Sr. of Glen Raven Mills developed "Panti-Legs" around 1953, bringing them to the open market about 1959; an industry-wide "combination stockings and panty" patent by Ernest G. Rice followed in the mid-1950s.
-What turned a niche product into an everyday staple was fashion: the 1960s miniskirt exposed the leg well above the knee and made the seamless coverage of pantyhose a practical necessity, and by 1970 pantyhose sales had overtaken stockings for the first time.
+Allen Gant Sr. of Glen Raven Mills developed "Panti-Legs" around 1953 and brought them to the open market about 1959.
+What turned a niche product into an everyday staple was fashion: the 1960s miniskirt exposed the leg well above the knee and made the seamless coverage of pantyhose a practical necessity.
+By 1970 pantyhose sales had overtaken stockings for the first time.

 - 1938: DuPont introduces nylon; nylon stockings follow.